SaMirzaei/Document-Management/ReadMe.md

-# Verivox Product Calculator
+# Docs Manager

 > simple RESTful API return a json result of products

 ## Informations:
-- Mock Api has been implemented by **Nodejs**
+- The Front-end has been implemented by **ReactJs**
-- **Verivox** Tariff Api has been implemented in **Asp.net Core 6 (LTS Version)**
+- Api has been implemented in **Asp.net Core 8 (LTS Version)**
-- Every request getting the tariff data from the Mock Api

 **Badges will go here**

+- Backend
-- Dotnet 6 and C# 10
+  - Dotnet 8 and C# 12
   - MediatR
   - Swashbuckle.AspNetCore
   - FluentAssertions
   - NSubstitute
   - xunit
+- Front-End
+  - ReactJs
+  - bootstrap
+  - axios
+  - clipboard-copy
+  - reactstrap

 ---